handshake-org/handshake-org.github.io/src/api-docs/source/includes/_node_rpc_names.md

-reserved | Boolean | true if the name is pre-reserved for it's existing owner to claim via DNSSEC proof. week | int | estimated number of weeks after mainnet launch that name will become available (if not reserved) start | int | exact block number that name will become available for bidding (if not reserved) height | int | block height at which auction closed renewal | int | block height at which rewnewal period begins owner | int | UTXO to which the name belongs
+reserved | Boolean | true if the name is pre-reserved for it's existing owner to claim via DNSSEC proof. week | int | estimated number of weeks after mainnet launch that name will become available (if not reserved) start | int | exact block number that name will become available for bidding (if not reserved) state | string | the current auction state of the name (BIDDING, CLOSED) height | int | block height at which auction closed renewal | int | block height at which rewnewal period begins owner | int | UTXO to which the name belongs